abpframework/abp/docs/en/framework/architecture/domain-driven-design/domain-services.md

 When you do that;

-* ABP Framework automatically registers the class to the Dependency Injection system with a Transient lifetime.
+* ABP automatically registers the class to the Dependency Injection system with a Transient lifetime.
 * You can directly use some common services as base properties, without needing to manually inject (e.g. [ILogger](../../fundamentals/logging.md) and [IGuidGenerator](../../infrastructure/guid-generation.md)).

 > It is suggested to name a Domain Service with a `Manager` or `Service` suffix.
 We typically use the `Manager` suffix as used in the sample above.